AtlasPilotPuppy/dedup/README.md

 - **Filtering**: Include/exclude files by glob patterns
 - **Output Formats**: Save duplicate file information as JSON or TOML
 - **Configurable**: Adjust thread count, verbosity, sorting options, and more
+- **Configuration File**: Use a custom configuration file to set defaults
 - **Planned Integration**: Future integration with rclone for cloud storage deduplication

 ## Installation